Executive Content Summary:

 Employment Demand & Emerging Threats in 2023

-The industry threats respondents anticipate for 2023 explain the additional hiring of back-ended development and construction expertise through 2022 and the hedging of market uncertainty by focusing on professionals in H1/23 who are capable of effective building operations and asset management.
+The industry threats respondents anticipate for 2023 explain the additional hiring of back-end development and construction expertise through 2022 and the hedging of market uncertainty by focusing on professionals in H1/23 who are capable of effective building operations and asset management.

 Survey Respondents Plan to Hedge Market Uncertainty in 2023